hpc/simulator/README.md

         - jobs will have from \<float1\> to \<float2\> normally random number of time between submissions
 - ### **Additional Options**
   - ***wallclock-limit***
     - the amount of time that a job is able to use.
-If omitted, will use the actual wallclock-limit from the ***input*** file.
+If omitted, will use -1, where the value will not be used in Batsim.
       - syntax: \<float\>|'\<int\>%' a percent will be based off of the runtime of the job.
       - syntax: \<string\> either 'min:max[:seed]' or 'min%:max%[:seed]'  where min:max are floats and min% and max% are '\<int\>%'.
 These are random numbers from min to max and an optional seed
       - example: '98%:102%:10'  from 98% of runtime to 102% of runtime with a seed of 10